epirecipes/EpiCats/README.md

 ## Contributing

 We welcome contributions to this repository.
 Each example should be placed in its own directory, as a Quarto (`.qmd`) file.
+To assist in conversion to Pluto notebooks, please avoid multiple definitions within a single cell (wrapping a cell with `begin` and `end` if this is necessary).

-The Quarto file should be rendered to (at least) a Jupyter notebook and placed in the same directory.
+The Quarto file should be rendered to (at least) a Jupyter notebook and placed in the same directory, to allow the input and output to be displayed in GitHub.
 The Jupyter notebook should be named to match the directory name.
 For example, the directory `pn_compose_sir` contains the Quarto file `pn_compose_sir.qmd` and the Jupyter notebook `pn_compose_sir.ipynb`.
 The `README.md` in the root directory should contain a link to the rendered Jupyter notebook.

 To render Quarto files to Jupyter notebooks, install Quarto and run the following command in the example directory (where `{FILENAME_OF_QMD}` is the name of the Quarto file):